whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations have High Standards.md

 Recognizing two complementary truths will accelerate your spiritual growth.
 First, _you are already perfect,_ even with all your faults.
 Second, _you have unmet potential,_ and you must strive to fulfill it to give your deepest love.
 If you feel self-doubt, low self-worth, or depression, pause trying to grow and focus on total self-acceptance.
 Deep self-acceptance is the foundation for deep spiritual growth.
 Accept that you are perfect as you are now, faults and all, and you're basically ok.
 With this self-acceptance, see your unmet potential, and grow to meet it.**

-In my personal life, when I really embraced these attitudes, my rate of growth increased.
-I started learning life lessons faster than before because I wasn't wasting time feeling shame and guilt.
-I just noticed my mistakes, learned from them, and moved on.
+When you embrace these attitudes and hold yourself to a high standard, your rate of growth will increase.
+You will learn life lessons faster than before because you won't waste time feeling shame and guilt.
+Just notice your mistakes, learn from them, and move on.

-Part 3 will share more detail about forming deep relationships, healthy communities and eventually healthy nations based on the stories of others who have done this.
 These shame-free and guilt-free attitudes to personal growth are foundational so that people can hold themselves and each other to high standards of behavior and grow from their mistakes.
+Part 3 will share more detail about how to embrace high standards to form deep relationships, healthy communities and eventually healthy nations based on the stories of others who have done this.

-High standards of behavior will allow you and other caring people to create a culture of deep trust, where qualities like integrity, bravery, awareness, and generosity are simply normal and expected.
+Hold yourself and others to high standards of excellent behavior to create a culture of deep trust in your life, so that in your relationships qualities like integrity, bravery, awareness, and generosity are simply normal and expected.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #23<br/>Practice bravery</div>
 <div class="rev-act-body">Think of a fear that you're avoiding right now.
 You may have lied to someone and you're afraid of owning up to it, or you're afraid of quitting an unsatisfying job or asking an attractive person on a date.
 Face your fear, recognize that you can handle whatever comes, and do the thing you're afraid to do.</div></div>